 Erving Goffman

 I have an interest in how we view things – a topic that the Canadian sociologist Erving Goffman has explored.
-Blogs about Goffman’s work – based upon a dramaturgical perspective on social interaction – have been among the most widely read posts at this website.
+Blogs about Goffman’s work – which is based in some (but not all) cases on a dramaturgical perspective on social interaction – have been among the most widely read posts at this website.
 That fact originally came as a surprise for me as I had assumed not many would be interested.

 Previous posts about scams and scamming have also been widely read.
 I began writing about the topic after a war veteran contacted me.